melihcatal/advsecurenet/README.md

 **Built-in Models and Datasets Support:** AdvSecureNet supports all PyTorch vision library models and well-known datasets like CIFAR-10, CIFAR-100, MNIST, FashionMNIST, and SVHN.
 Users can start without additional setup, but the toolkit also allows for custom datasets and models, offering flexibility for various research and applications.

+**Automated Adversarial Target Generation:** AdvSecureNet can automatically generate adversarial targets for targeted attacks, simplifying the process and ensuring consistent and reliable results.
+As a user, you don't need to manually specify targets.
+This feature is especially useful for targeted attacks on large datasets.
+You can also provide custom targets if you prefer.

 ## Supported Attacks

 - [FGSM - FGSM Targeted](https://arxiv.org/abs/1412.6572)